deanna-yee/CareDriver/README.md

   <li>I would add that the trip would also be deleted from the database by using the api to post the deleted trip</li>
   <li>Add the ability to tap the start and end marker to see the location associated with it</li>
   <li>Test to make sure it would say the number of boosters when there are no riders other than ones with boosters</li>
+  <li>Add indicators like a spinning wheel progress when loading and nothing is on the screen</li>
+  <li>Add indicator or message when there is an error getting the data from the api<li>
 </ul>